-James is a singer-songwriter who enjoys engaging with the audience, whether at a concert or at a more personal event such as a birthday or other special occasion.
+James is a singer-songwriter who enjoys engaging with the audience, whether at a concert or at a more personal event.
+His broad life’s experiences, observations and subsequent reflections, have fed into the humorous, satirical nature of many of his songs, as well as his heart-felt love songs.
 Clifford has a massive repertoire.
-It includes over 200 of his own compositions (2/3 English, 1/3 German, a few French) and almost 300+ cover songs ranging from traditional folk, blues and jazz as well as ballads of the 1970s through to today (see archived repertoire links in table below).
+It includes over 200 of his own compositions (c.
+1/2 English, 1/2 German, a few French) and almost 300+ cover songs ranging from traditional folk, blues and jazz as well as ballads of the 1970s through to today (see archived repertoire links in table below).
 These he supports with his self-taught guitar styles.
 Contact music[att]jamesclifford.at for up-to-date repertoires.

 Although he is a solo singer-songwriter, James very much enjoys being involved in gatherings at which people share something of themselves – an enjoyment nourished during his earlier days at singarounds in Folk Clubs in England.
 This interest inspired him to set up a Culture Cafe in Steyr, a beautiful town in Austria, where he spent much of his time before moving to a different part of Austria.
 The Steyr Culture Cafe still exists, coordinated by other members (see Events).

 James finds song-writing a fascinating process – feelings and sounds evolve into words, which then take form.
 He doesn’t know where it comes from but he often says “thank you” to the unknown.

 Clifford works with a variety of projects and organisations involved in supporting moves towards a more just, environmentally sensitive future for life on this planet.
 This includes producing broadcasts for free Radio